How To heal Ancestral Trauma?

 For example, the child of a parent who lived in a war zone, might have a heightened startle response that keeps him in a highly reactive state even when there is no threat of danger.

-How Does Generational Trauma Show Up In Families?
+How Does Ancestral Trauma Show Up In Families?

 Traumatic reenactment, or “repetition compulsion,” as Freud called it, is one way trauma manifests itself in our lives.